emanjavacas/cosycat-wiki/General-workflow.md

 5. **Prop:** (Add description text)

 6. **Mark hits:** This button marks all the hits in the results currently viewed, selecting them to be carried over to the Annotation Pane.
 Can be undone with the associated eraser button.
+If you're annotating a saved query, only the hits that are marked as 'kept' will be selected.

 ## **Annotation Pane**
 The annotation pane is the second window of Cosycat's primary research functions.
 It carries marked hits from the Query Pane to the annotation interface seen below.